sedzinfo/workingfunctions/docs/reference/dummy_arrange.md

-# Takes a vector with multiple responses and dummy arranges it in a dataframe
+# Dummy-code a multiple response vector into a binary data frame

-Takes a vector with multiple responses and dummy arranges it in a dataframe
+Splits a vector of comma-separated multiple response values and returns a binary data frame where each unique response becomes a column, with `1` indicating the response was selected and `0` indicating it was not.

 ## Usage